Fugu: Tetrodotoxin

+Despite its toxicity, TTX has clinical therapeutic applications, being evaluated in phase II and III clinical trials to be effective for treating cancer-related pain without increasing serious adverse events.

 Consumption

 History

 The inhabitants of Japan have eaten fugu for centuries.
 Fugu bones have been found in several shell middens, called kaizuka, from the Jōmon period that date back more than 2,300 years.
 The Tokugawa shogunate (1603–1868) prohibited the consumption of fugu in Edo and its area of influence.
 It became common again as the power of the Shōgunate weakened.
-In western regions of Japan, where the government's influence was weaker and fugu was easier to get, various cooking methods were developed to safely eat them.
+In western regions of Japan, where the government's influence was weaker and fugu was easier to obtain, various cooking methods were developed to safely eat them.
 During the Meiji Era (1867–1912), fugu was again banned in many areas.
 According to one fugu chef in Tokyo, the Emperor of Japan has never eaten fugu due to an unspecified "centuries old ban".